jatanjay/CorpusGenius/README.md

 Thus for your specified artist, let the project run for a while and at any moment you feel songs are erroneously skipped, note down the name it is stored as and re-run CorpusGenius, this time adding it along with the earlier names.
-Since it's impossible to know under what names song-writers are credited, a little trial & error is required :grin:
+Since it's impossible to know under what names song-writers are credited, a little trial & error is required 😀

 #### Tips for viewing the final corpus :